nimashoghi/nshconfig-extra/README.md

 ## Acknowledgements

 `nshconfig-extra` (and `nshconfig`) are heavily dependent on the [Pydantic](https://pydantic-docs.helpmanual.io/) library for defining and validating configuration types.
+The file caching functionality leverages the [cached-path](https://github.com/allenai/cached_path) library.